preciousrosekuss/SDoH-Extractor/README.md

 This project utilizes a large language model to extract adverse SDoHs from clinical note sentences.
 By categorizing each sentence into predefined SDoH categories—such as EMPLOYMENT, HOUSING, PARENT, RELATIONSHIP, and TRANSPORTATION—the model aims to provide actionable insights for health data science.

 The extraction process involves:
-1. Training a model on example sentences provided in `train.csv`.
+1. Training a model on example sentences provided in 'train.csv'.
-2. Testing the model's performance with `test.csv`.
+2. Testing the model's performance with 'test.csv'.
-3. Generating outputs in `sdoh-categorization.md`.
+3. Generating outputs in 'sdoh-categorization.md'.
-4. Including `original.csv` for comparative analysis against the original suggested classifications by Marco Guevara.
+4. Including 'original.csv' for comparative analysis against the original suggested classifications by Marco Guevara.

 ## Data